Nicolas Bourbaki: Postwar until the present

 Born to Jewish anarchist parentage, Grothendieck survived the Holocaust and advanced rapidly in the French mathematical community, despite poor education during the war.
 Grothendieck's teachers included Bourbaki's founders, and so he joined the group.
 During Grothendieck's membership, Bourbaki reached an impasse concerning its foundational approach.
 Grothendieck advocated for a reformulation of the group's work using category theory as its theoretical basis, as opposed to set theory.
 The proposal was ultimately rejected in part because the group had already committed itself to a rigid track of sequential presentation, with multiple already-published volumes.
 Following this, Grothendieck left Bourbaki "in anger".
 Biographers of the collective have described Bourbaki's unwillingness to start over in terms of category theory as a missed opportunity.
+However, Bourbaki has in 2023 announced that a book on category theory is currently under preparation (see below the last paragraph of this section).

 During the founding period, the group chose the Parisian publisher Hermann to issue installments of the Éléments.
 Hermann was led by Enrique Freymann, a friend of the founders willing to publish the group's project, despite financial risk.
 During the 1970s, Bourbaki entered a protracted legal battle with Hermann over matters of copyright and royalty payment.
 Although the Bourbaki group won the suit and retained collective copyright of the Éléments, the dispute slowed the group's productivity.
 Former member Pierre Cartier described the lawsuit as a pyrrhic victory, saying: "As usual in legal battles, both parties lost and the lawyer got rich."
 Later editions of the Éléments were published by Masson, and modern editions are published by Springer.
 From the 1980s through the 2000s, Bourbaki published very infrequently, with the result that in 1998 Le Monde pronounced the collective "dead".

-However, in the 2010s Bourbaki resumed publication of the Éléments with a revised chapter on algebra, the first 4 chapters of a new book on algebraic topology and the first two chapters of a new expanded edition on spectral theory.
+However, in 2012 Bourbaki resumed the publication of the Éléments with a revised chapter 8 of algebra, the first 4 chapters of a new book on algebraic topology, and two volumes on spectral theory (the first of which is an expanded and revised version of the edition of 1967 while the latter consist of three new chapters).
+Moreover, the text of the two latest volumes announces that books on category theory and modular forms are currently under preparation (in addition to the latter part of the book on algebraic topology).